Skip to main content

 • Letters Testamentary or Letters of Administration from Surrogate's Court (for estate claims)

-• Trust agreement and successor trustee identification (for trust accounts)
+• Trust agreement or certification of trust plus successor trustee identification (for trust accounts)

-• IRA beneficiary distribution election forms (for IRA accounts)
+• IRA beneficiary distribution election forms through Superior IRA (for IRA accounts)

-Call 800-727-3328 or visit any branch to notify Broadview of a member's death.
-A member services representative will provide a specific list of required documents based on the account types held.
-New York law requires certified copies of death certificates.
-For mortgage accounts, contact Broadview directly for payoff or assumption procedures.
-Credit card authorized users must destroy or return cards.
+Call 800-727-3328 or visit any branch to notify Broadview of a member's death; a member services representative provides the specific document list based on the account types held.
+Broadview is governed by New York law (Member Benefits Guide, Governing Law clause) and requires certified copies of death certificates.
+For a small New York estate (personal property $50,000 or less, exclusive of EPTL 5-3.1(a) set-off property), a voluntary administrator under SCPA Article 13 (§ 1301) can settle the deposit account without full administration.
+Broadview's statutory/contractual right of offset takes priority over pay-on-death beneficiaries, so a Broadview loan or negative balance may be satisfied from the deposit before payout.
+For mortgage accounts, contact Broadview directly for payoff or assumption procedures; the estate remains liable for the balance.
+Credit card authorized-user cards are canceled on the primary cardholder's death and must be destroyed or returned.
 Accounts continue reporting to the IRS under the decedent's Social Security number until closed.

-Expected timelines at Broadview FCU: Contact Broadview at 800-727-3328 to begin; timeline depends on account types and completeness of documentation.
+Expected timelines at Broadview FCU: Contact Broadview at 800-727-3328 to begin; POD and joint-survivor releases are typically completed once the death certificate and ID are presented, while full-probate estate releases wait on Letters from Surrogate's Court.
 Delays are almost always caused by incomplete paperwork—gathering all required documents before filing the initial claim helps avoid back-and-forth.

-Broadview FCU requires several documents to process a claim, including Certified death certificate, Government-issued photo ID for claimant (beneficiary, executor, or successor trustee), and Letters Testamentary or Letters of Administration from Surrogate's Court (for estate claims), and additional documentation depending on the account type.
+Broadview FCU requires several documents to process a claim, including Certified death certificate (New York requires a certified copy), Government-issued photo ID for claimant (beneficiary, executor, or successor trustee), and Letters Testamentary or Letters of Administration from Surrogate's Court (for estate claims), and additional documentation depending on the account type.
 Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.

 Frequently asked questions